xonq/mycotools/test/mycotools_workshop.md

 ## Circumscribe genes into homology groups and identify single-copy orthologs
 Homology groups are groups of homologous genes, which is a useful method of classification for downstream analyses.
-Single-copy orthologs (SCOs) are tractable genes for phylogenetic reconstruction because they are assumed to reliably evolve in step with the species.
-The most robust automated method of single-copy ortholog determination is currently OrthoFinder (which I show how to implement at the bottom of this guide), but we can more swiftly circumscribe homology groups using a faster algorithm, `MMseqs cluster`, implemented in `db2hgs` of the Mycotools suite:
+Single-copy orthologs (SCOs) are tractable genes for phylogenetic reconstruction because their evolution is assumed to be congruent with the evolution of the species.
+A robust automated method of single-copy ortholog determination is OrthoFinder, but we can more swiftly circumscribe homology groups and identify SCOs using a faster algorithm, `MMseqs cluster`, implemented in `db2hgs` of the Mycotools suite: